San Pietro in Montorio

-San Pietro in Montorio (Saint Peter on the Golden Mountain) is a church in Rome, Italy, which includes in its courtyard the Tempietto, a small commemorative martyrium (tomb) built by Donato Bramante.
+San Pietro in Montorio (English: "Saint Peter on the Golden Mountain") is a church in Rome, Italy, which includes in its courtyard the Tempietto, a small commemorative martyrium ('martyry') built by Donato Bramante.

 History

 The Church of San Pietro in Montorio was built on the site of an earlier 9th-century church dedicated to Saint Peter on Rome's Janiculum hill.
 It serves as a shrine, marking the supposed site of St. Peter's crucifixion.

 In the 15th century, the ruins were given to the Amadist friars, a reform branch of the Franciscans, founded by the Blessed Amadeus of Portugal, who served as confessor to Pope Sixtus IV from 1472.
 The church was rebuilt through the generous funding of Ferdinand and Isabella of Spain.
 It was consecrated in 1500 by Pope Alexander VI.

-It is a titular church, whose current title holder, since 1 March 2008, is Cardinal James Francis Stafford.
+It is a titular church, whose current title holder, since 1 March 2008, is James Francis Cardinal Stafford.